francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 ### Creating a shared MaterialModule for our project

-Suppose we have another module that is also going to use the `md-toolbar` component.
-We would need to import `MdToolbarModule` again in that module.
+Suppose we have another module that is also going to use the `mat-toolbar` component.
+We would need to import `MatToolbarModule` again in that module.

 To avoid repeating the same import in several different modules in our project, we are going to create a shared MaterialModule (this is the second option, and I personally prefer using this one).
 This way, we only need to import the component we need once and we can import this module in any other module that is needed.